 Miami is the continental United States’ southernmost major city and the principal city in South Florida, a culturally distinct region with close ties to Latin America and the Caribbean.
 Miami itself is one of the country’s most diverse and dynamic cities, shaped by multiple waves of newcomers and a seemingly unstoppable flow of foreign investment in the local property market.
-Moreover, according to The Atlantic, Miami is one of the United States’ most thoroughly bilingual major cities.
-Here, Spanish is spoken fluently across geographical and socioeconomic lines – in many ways it’s Miami’s first language.
+According to The Atlantic, Miami is one of the United States’ most thoroughly bilingual major cities.
+Here, Spanish is spoken fluently across geographical and socioeconomic lines.
+In many ways it’s Miami’s first language.

 It seems strange to talk about affordability and value in such a glamorous and (seemingly) pricey setting.
 It’s certainly true that the Miami area is a magnet for well-off international tourists who can afford to stay in super-luxe hotels and eat at Michelin-starred restaurants, as well as millionaires and billionaires who treat local condos and mansions as investment vehicles – and, in some cases, hedges against government corruption in their home countries.

 However, for budget-conscious travelers willing to research fun, affordable attractions and activities ahead of time, and to look for accommodations outside trendy areas such as South Beach, Miami can actually be easy on the wallet.
 Getting here doesn’t have to be costly either – Miami International Airport is a major hub with dozens of daily affordable flights to other U.S. cities.
 Additionally, Fort Lauderdale’s airport – less than an hour north of downtown Miami – is well-served by budget carriers.

 Here’s a look at the best fun and cheap – or free – things to do in Miami and surrounding communities.